Gowtham-98/ML-Case-Studies/Donors-Choose/README.md

 Required files for this Dataset can be found in another folder.

 I have performed EDA, Preprocessing and applying of Model on our Dataset in 3 different notebooks respectively which are present in this folder.

+Please let me know for any queries or suggestions.